Tuesday, September 13, 2011

 THOSE GLORY GLORY NIGHTS....

-So announced the Daily Express on Friday 19th January, the day of the draw for the last eight for what was then the third of UEFA’s yearly tournaments.
-This was January 1979, to be more precise, the last time the name of Manchester City was seen spinning around in UEFA’s little glass vases with any great regularity.
-In those days, City’s ex-manager was still the bubble-permed double European Footballer of the Year and City’s opponents were one of the strongest teams in (then West) Germany, rather than the rag-tag side that scraped through the relegation play-offs in the Bundesliga last season.
-Times move on and, more than 30 years later, City are once again edging into the limelight, helped this season by being drawn in the most evenly matched and interesting of all the Champions League groups.
-Napoli, Villareal and Bayern will present the Blues with a not inconsiderable barrier, but this is not the first time that the path to glory has been marked with Europe's finest.
+So announced the Daily Express on Friday 19th January, the day after the draw for the last eight for what was then the third of UEFA’s yearly tournaments, the UEFA Cup.
+To be more precise this was the last era before now that the grand old name of Manchester City was seen spinning around in UEFA’s little glass vases with any kind of regularity.
+In those days, City’s ex-manager was still the bubble-permed double European Footballer of the Year and City’s opponents were one of the strongest teams in (then West) Germany.

-Back in 1979 City had already dealt admirably with Twente Enschede, Standard Liege and AC Milan, all big European hitters at the time, raising hopes that some glory could still be salvaged from a season which had flopped badly.
-Malcolm Allison’s second coming had proved to be a disaster and the Blues, tipped at the start of the campaign to be in the final shake-up for the title, were well adrift in lower mid-table.
-The Germans of Borussia Moenchengladbach were not without their problems either, slowly decreasing in power from the mighty outfit which had dominated the Bundesliga in the early 70s and jousted with Liverpool in UEFA and European Cup finals in recent years (many still remembered with awe Keegan’s last match in a Liverpool shirt as he gave the limpet marking of German stopper Bertie Vogts the test of its powers in Rome as Liverpool took the European crown on that famous night in 1977).
-This was a side steeped in experience and well used to the glory of winning titles and cups.
+The Germans of Borussia Mönchengladbach were not without their problems either, slowly losing power from the mighty outfit which had dominated the Bundesliga in the early 70s and jousted with Liverpool in UEFA and European Cup finals in recent years (many still remembered with awe Keegan’s last match in a Liverpool shirt as he gave the limpet marking of Borussia stopper Bertie Vogts the test of its powers in Rome on the night Liverpool took the European crown for the first time in 1977).

 Gary Owen leaves his mark in Liege

-Reid played well enough in the first leg, considering the almighty burden bestowed upon him (Allison would launch Tommy Caton with similar disregard for the youngster’s well-being at the start of the next season), but City struggled to get through a rugged German rearguard, backed by some great keeping from the giant Wolfgang Kneib.
-City, unable to build on the 25th minute lead given to them by Mike Channon, were pegged back mid-way through the second period, when Simonsen’s trickery on the wing opened up a chance for Ewald Lienen to equalise crisply.
-The Germans tested Corrigan towards the end and Bruns’ shot smacked off a post and with City losing their shape and composure (not for the first time in this European campaign).
+Reid played well enough in the first leg, considering the almighty burden bestowed upon him (Allison would launch 16 year-old Tommy Caton with similar disregard for the youngster’s well-being at the start of the following season), but City struggled to get through a rugged German rearguard, backed by some great keeping from the giant tracksuited Wolfgang Kneib.

 For reasons known only to himself, Paul Power then started a multi-player punch-up after a robust challenge on the keeper left players squaring up to each other ominously.
 By the end, Borussia were not entirely alone being pleased with the 1-1 draw.
 Allison later commented that “I would not say they were defensive, let’s just say they got all eleven players behind the ball every time we came within 40 yards of their goal!”.